hudzum/4402GymTutor/README.md

 7.  cd into our GymTutorWebsite folder

-8. Here run in terminal "npm run dev" if done correctly the following output should occur
+8. Here run in terminal "npm install" then "npm run dev" if done correctly the following output should occur

   VITE v6.0.1  ready in 231 ms